ElektraInitiative/libelektra/doc/tutorials/plugins.md

 ### `elektraPluginCheckConf`

-The `elektraPluginCheckConf` function may be used for validation of the plugin configuration during mount time.
+The `elektraPluginCheckConf` function may be used for validation of the plugin configuration during mount-time.
 The signature of the function is:

 ```c
 int elektraLineCheckConfig (Key * errorKey, KeySet * conf);